How to Find and Replace text Strings on Linux

 The following image shows the output of the above command.

-The following command replaces all occurrences of the text string 'ocean' with text string 'sea' in the file 'ocean.txt'.
+The following command replaces all occurrences of the text string 'ocean' with the text string 'sea' in the file 'ocean.txt'.

 $sed s/ocean/sea/g ocean.txt